 Note: This document refers to the tarball distribution of the Glidein Frontend.
 If you want to install or installed via RPM please refer to the OSG RMP Guide.

-This machine needs a fast CPU and a moderate amount of memory (1GB should be enough).
+This machine needs 4 cores, preferable no more than 2 years old and a moderate amount of memory (3GB plus 2MB per running job should be enough).

-The disk needed is just for binaries, config files and log files (20GB should be enough)
+The disk needed is just for binaries, config files and log files (30GB should be enough)

 The installer requires a non-privileged user.
 This should be created prior to running the GlideinWMS installer.

 |VO Frontend User(frontend)||The Glidein Frontend should be installed as a non-privilged user.
 Note: It is recommended that you install HTCondor as this user as well.|